 What Is Hormonal Imbalance?

 Hormones are produced by the glands of the endocrine (aka hormonal) system.
-While any of these hormones produced by any of these glands could potentially get out of balance, certain types of hormones are usually involved when we talk about hormonal imbalance.
+While any of the hormones produced by any of these glands could potentially get out of balance, certain types of hormones are usually involved when we talk about hormonal imbalance.
 The three major hormonal systems typically involved in hormonal imbalance are sex hormones (estrogen, testosterone, etc), adrenal hormones (cortisol, adrenaline, etc), and thyroid hormones (T3, T4, etc).

 Because hormones and their functions are so diverse, the signs of hormonal imbalance are equally varied.
 However, some of the more common signs and symptoms of hormonal imbalance are:

 - Hair loss or thinning

 - Muscle weakness

 - Digestive issues

 - Skin issues

 - Weight loss or gain

 So many factors are involved in a person’s weight, but one that’s often overlooked is their hormonal function.
 There are some specific hormonal conditions that are associated with weight gain — such as an underactive thyroid, PCOS, or menopause — but even for women without a diagnosed condition, female hormone imbalance can often be the culprit for weight gain.
 This is largely because one of the most important things your hormones do is to regulate metabolism, fullness, hunger, and energy.